SteveLasker/RegistryArtifactTypes/mediaTypes.md

 Each artifact author can extend these mediaTypes to identify their usage.

-A registry need not parse the `layer.mediaType`, as this is information processed by tooling that understands the specific artifact.
+A registry need not parse the `layer.mediaType`, as this is information processed by tooling that understands the specific artifact, providing it ownership of how layers are represented.

 ## Example Manifests